OroshiX/OroshiX.github.io/_posts/2018-02-27-git-change-author-name-email.md

 ---
 layout: page
-title:  "How to change the author and committer name/email of multiple commits in git?"
+title:  "How to change the author (committer name/email) of multiple commits in git?"
 date:   2018-02-27 14:40:11 +0100
+categories: git
-categories: git commit
+tags: git commit
 ---

 ```bash